netascode/ansible-dc-vxlan/README.md

 policy_delete_mode: false
 ```

+> [!WARNING]
-**Note:** These variables are set to `false` by default to avoid accidental removal of configuration from NDFC that might impact the network.
+> These variables are set to `false` by default to avoid accidental removal of
+> configuration from NDFC that might impact the network.

 ### Advantages of the Roles in the Workflow